Nobel Prize in economics awarded to Paul R Milgrom and Robert B Wilson

 The two US economists were awarded for improvements to auction theory and inventions of new auction formats.

-The Royal Swedish Academy of Sciences on Monday awarded the Nobel Prize in Economic Sciences to two US scientists – Paul R Milgrom and Robert B Wilson – for improvements to auction theory and inventions of new auction formats.
+The Royal Swedish Academy of Sciences on Monday awarded the Nobel Prize in Economic Sciences to two American economists – Paul R Milgrom and Robert B Wilson – for improving commercial auction and inventing new auction formats.

 “This year’s Laureates, Paul Milgrom and Robert Wilson, have studied how auctions work,” a statement said.
 “They have also used their insights to design new auction formats for goods and services that are difficult to sell in a traditional way, such as radio frequencies.
 Their discoveries have benefitted sellers, buyers and taxpayers around the world.”